 Figure 2.
 Effect of variations in the PCR annealing temperature.
+500 pg Control DNA XY13 was amplified on a GeneAmp PCR System 9700 under standard conditions (30 cycles).
 Each bar represents an average peak height of duplicates.
-Bar colors represent the individual markers, gray bars show the average of all markers.
+Bar colors represent the fluorescent dye labels of individual markers, grey bars show the average of all markers.